hansudd/AssnB2/README.md

     #> [[4]]
     #> [1] "Adjusted R-square is 58.92 %"

-Example 1 shows the linear relationship between two numeric variables from the `mtcars` dataset, hp vs mpg.
+Example 1 shows how we can use `data_snapshot()` to quickly explore the linear relationship between two numeric variables from the `mtcars` dataset, hp vs mpg.
 We observe an adjusted r-squared value of 58.92 %.
-Example 2 will feature an example where there is a stronger linear relationship between the two variables.
+We also see that two tibbles with some summary statistics for our numeric variables of interest are returned by the function.
+Example 2 will feature a usage demonstration where there is a stronger linear relationship between the two variables.

 **Example 2:** This is another example that shows you how to quickly visualize and assess the relationship between two numeric variables: